 In the BBC documentary Queen: The Days of Our Lives, Taylor says that John Deacon composed the bass intro, before forgetting it over dinner.
 Luckily, the drummer remembered the hook, and Deacon opened the song with a lick that would arguably become his signature flourish.

 From there, the two singers take over, and Freddie Mercury embarks on one of his more impressive falsetto performances.
-Countering the drama, Bowie creates a growling counterpoint, and the two voices bounce off one other to the clattering sound of cymbals and piano shuffles.
+Countering the drama, Bowie creates a growling counterpoint, and the two voices bounce off one another to the clattering sound of cymbals and piano shuffles.
 The track has all the components necessary for rock immortality, but what gives the song greater depth are the words that emanate from the singers.

 Nowhere is it more apparent than the bridge, which shifts gears, and slows the pace to more gospel-like territories: